git-steven/git-steven.github.io/_posts/2026-03-19-geometry-coupling.md

 >  It's a simple complex system.
 Because it's simple, it's prone to cascades, and because it's complex, you can't predict what's going to fail.
 Or how. -- _"The Expanse"_

 ## ⛓️ Architecture and Coupling

-Eventually they hired an architect, who spent some time with the codebases and running various tools
+We started digging.
+We ran static analysis tools against the codebase, traced dependency graphs, counted the connections between modules.
+The picture that emerged was not pretty, and studied up on _quantitative_ software metrics.

-> Your problem isn't Rails.
-Your problem is **coupling**.
+> Our problem wasn't Rails.
+Our problem was **coupling**; specifically; **_tight_ coupling**

-All the software engineers had heard of this, of course, but thought of it as a _qualitative_ measurement.
-It may have come up a few times since, but had never been _exactly quantified_.
-Now here it is in the real world.
+Everyone on the team had _heard_ of coupling, of course.
+It was one of those concepts that came up in design discussions the way "tech debt" does -- acknowledged in the abstract, never exactly quantified.
+Now here it was, staring back at us from actual numbers.

-The application had quietly evolved into something **infamous**:
+The application had quietly evolved into a **tightly coupled monolith** -- but the monolith part was almost beside the point.
+The coupling was the disease; the monolith was just the host.

-### 🏢 A Tightly Coupled Monolith

-**Note:** _Coupling can still be a huge problem even if the software in question is **not** a monolith_

-**When software is tightly coupled**
+**When software is tightly coupled:**
-* A change almost anywhere could trigger side effects somewhere else
+* A change almost anywhere can trigger side effects somewhere else
-* Features that should have touched one module required edits across five
+* Features that should touch one module require edits across five
-* Bug fixes became archaeology
+* Bug fixes become archaeology

 ### 📏 And the surprising part?
 * These structural problems weren't mysterious